AztecProtocol/aztec-packages/docs/docs/reference/developer_references/cli_wallet_reference.md

 ### Bridge Fee Juice

 The wallet provides an easy way to mint the fee-paying asset on L1 and bridging it to L2.
-We call it Fee Juice and you can read more about it in the [protocol specs](../../protocol-specs/gas-and-fees/fee-juice.md).
+Current placeholder-name "fee juice".

 Using the sandbox, there's already a Fee Juice contract that manages this enshrined asset.
 You can optionally mint more Juice before bridging it.